codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 ### Upgrade Code Dx

 Run the following command after replacing codedx-app with the Helm release name you used for your Code Dx install, path-to-code-dx-chart with the directory containing your Code Dx chart and cacerts file.
-Specify the correct path to your `codedx-orchestration-values.yaml` file if it's not in your current directory.
+Specify the correct path to your `codedx-orchestration-values.yaml` file if it's not in your chart directory.

 ```
-helm dependency update path-to-code-dx-chart
 helm upgrade --namespace cdx-app codedx-app --values codedx-orchestration-values.yaml --reuse-values path-to-code-dx-chart
 ```

+### Enter License Key

+You must license the Tool Orchestration software before using it with Code Dx.
+Upload a Code Dx license with the Tool Orchestration feature enabled by following the instructions [here](https://codedx.com/Documentation/InstallGuide.html#LicenseFile).